HalitU/singularPoll/README.md

 # Singular Poll

 A poll application page made with React and ASP.NET Core.
+SignalR is used for hub communication between clients.
+A dotnet api service is written for database calls from react.
+On react side axios is being used for API calls.

-Since user information is not a part of the project all polls and votes are anonymous.
+Since user information is not a part of the project all polls and votes are anonymous for now.

 ## How to install

+Under baseService directory:

 ```
 dotnet add package Microsoft.EntityFrameworkCore.Sqlite